Skip to main content

 # Environment tools

-vf-init new-env # Create environment
+prime env init new-env # Create environment

-vf-install new-env # Install environment
+prime env install new-env # Install environment

-vf-eval new-env # Test environment
+prime eval run new-env -m gpt-4.1-mini -n 5 # Test environment

-vf-tui # Browse eval results in your terminal
+prime eval tui # Browse eval results

 Project Guidelines